1985 Stanley Cup playoffs: (A1) Montreal Canadiens vs. (A2) Quebec Nordiques

 This was the third playoff series meeting between these two teams.
 The teams had split their prior two meetings.
 This was a rematch of last year's Adams Division Finals in which Montreal won in six games.

 The Quebec Nordiques and Montreal Canadiens battled in a seven-game series.
 Bitter rivals from the province of Quebec, the Nords shocked the Habs in 1982, only to see a fourth-place Montreal club upset Quebec two years later.
 In the deciding seventh game at the Montreal Forum, Peter Stastny scored the game and series winning goal, giving Quebec an improbable 3–2 overtime win and berth in the Wales Conference Finals.
 The franchise did not get to the conference finals again until 1996, their first year as the Colorado Avalanche, in which they won the Stanley Cup.

 (P1) Philadelphia Flyers vs. (P3) New York Islanders

 This was the third playoff series meeting between these two teams.
 The teams had split their previous two meetings.
-The Islanders won the most recent meeting in six games in the 1980 Stanley Cup Finals.
+The Islanders won the most recent meeting in six games in the 1980 Stanley Cup Final.

-The Philadelphia Flyers ended the New York Islanders' string of five straight seasons in the Stanley Cup Finals by dispatching the club four games to one.
-Flyers goaltender Pelle Lindbergh registered a pair of shutouts, one in the first game 3-0, and the other in the clinching fifth game by a 1–0 score.
+The Philadelphia Flyers ended the New York Islanders' string of five straight seasons in the Stanley Cup Final by dispatching the club four games to one.
+Flyers goaltender Pelle Lindbergh registered a pair of shutouts, one in the first game 3–0, and the other in the clinching fifth game by a 1–0 score.